4980/Course/Notes.md

 In order to procedurally generate things in a plausable way, we need to define what those rules are.
 One way to do that is with L-systems.

+## Day 9 - Indepth Unity Game

+Today we started developing our most indepth Unity game.
+The process brought out several interesting points quite naturally.

+- Bullets through walls.
+With fast-moving objects in a scene (such as bullets), the physics engine can betray you.
+The most obvious symptom of this is that the bullets will fly through walls.
+The reason for this is that by default Unity does discrete collision detection, meaning that is integrates the movement of the bullets my moving them through space and checking at each time step if the bullet is in collision with any objects.
+If the bullet is travelling fast enough that it moves further than a wall's width during a time step, the physics engine will never know that the bullet hit the wall.
+To resolve this, we need to tell the psychics engine to use continuous collision detection.
+This lets the engine know need to use a different method for the bulltes that will always catch wall collisions.

+-Phyics in general.
+Anything that we control with code that also uses the physics engine needs to be done in the FixedUpdate method.
+This is called on a regular schedule that matches the pyhics engine, as opposed to Update, which gets called on a non-deterministic rate which matches the framerate.
+Symptoms of using Update instead of FixedUpdate include briefly penetrating walls, etc.